History of Nigeria: Igbo-Ukwu

-Igbo-Ukwu, an archaeological site in southeastern Nigeria, gained prominence for its remarkable discoveries dating back to the 9th century AD.
-The excavations revealed a complex of burial sites containing a stunning array of bronze and copper artifacts, showcasing advanced metalworking skills.
-Among the findings were intricately crafted ceremonial vessels, ornaments, and tools, challenging previous assumptions about the technological and artistic sophistication of ancient sub-Saharan Africa.
-The artifacts highlight a sophisticated society with a high level of craftsmanship and organizational complexity, providing crucial insights into the rich cultural traditions of the Igbo people.

-The significance of Igbo-Ukwu lies in its contribution to reshaping the understanding of early African cultures.
-The site's discoveries not only demonstrated the Igbo people's ability to create aesthetically pleasing objects but also challenged misconceptions about the historical achievements of the continent.
-Igbo-Ukwu stands as a testament to the advanced metallurgical practices and cultural richness of the people who inhabited the region, leaving a lasting legacy in the study of African archaeology.
+Archaeology at the site of Igbo-Ukwu has revealed an advanced level of expertise in the area of bronze sculpture.
+Smiths from around the 9th century used techniques such as lost wax casting that were not found elsewhere in the region at the time.
+Their works are thought to be the earliest examples of copper alloy in sub-Saharan Africa.
+Beads used in the art are believed to have come from as far as Egypt, suggesting a strong presence of cross-Africa trade.

 Early states before 1500

 Advance of Islam in the north, the 14 Hausa states

 With the spread of Islam from the 7th century AD, the area became known as Sudan or Bilad Al Sudan (“Land of the Blacks”, Arabic: بلاد السودان).
 Around the eighth century, Arab documents mention that Muslims crossed the Sahara to West Africa for trade purposes.
 Several factors contributed to the growth of the Muslim class in non-Muslim kingdoms.
 Islam facilitated long-distance trade by providing merchants with useful tools such as contract law, credit (e.g. mudaraba) and information networks.
 Muslim merchants also played an important role as advisors and scribes.
 They had the ability to use letter-based writing (instead of hieroglyphics), which was helpful in the administration of kingdoms.
 Arithmetic in a decimal system (Arabic numerals) was also introduced to West Africa through Islam.

 A system of Hausa city-states had existed in northern Nigeria since the 11th century.
 These city-states were mainly subject to tribute to large empires such as Kanem on Lake Chad.
-In the 14th century, all the ruling elites of Hausaland were Muslims, although the majority of the population did not convert until the eighteenth century.
+In the 14th century, all the ruling elites of Hausaland were Muslims.

 From 1400 onwards, Nigeria's first written documents with letters were produced in the north of the country.
 They were part of the Islamic missionary work and were written in Ajami - a script based on Arabic, but supplemented by special letters for local languages (Hausa, Fula, Yoruba).
 The Hausa also began to write history.
 In the Kano Chronicle, the history of the Hausa state is traced back to 999 AD.

 Sungbo's Eredo, one of Sub-Saharan Africa's largest single ancient monument found, situated in Ogun State.
 It's a 100 mile long wall believed to have been constructed a millennium ago.